rileyjson/Cheetah-Sign/Documentation/Development.md

 ![dockerCompose](./images/dockerCompose.png)

-You will know if the build was successful when your container names appear in your terminal and Docker Compose spins up 4 images:
+You will know if the build was successful when your container names appear in your terminal and Docker spins up 4 images:

 - sign-pgdata
 - sign-pgadmin